Department of Medicine

 Valhalla, NY 10595

-Edward Lebovics, M.D., is the Sarah C. Upham Professor of Gastroenterology.
+Edward Lebovics, M.D., is the interim chair and professor of Medicine, and the Sarah C. Upham Professor of Gastroenterology.
 Dr. Lebovics has been the Director of the College's Division of Gastroenterology and Hepatobiliary Diseases and Chief of the Section of Gastroenterology and Hepatobiliary Diseases at Westchester Medical Center since 1998.
 He currently serves as President of the Medical Executive Committee at WMC.
 He has directed the College's gastroenterology fellowship training program since 1997.
 His achievements have been recognized by a Certificate of Special Congressional Recognition and by election to Fellowship at the American College of Physicians, American College of Gastroenterology, American Gastroenterological Association and American Association for the Study of Liver Diseases.
 He has been regularly listed amongst "Top Doctors" by New York Magazine and various other publications.
 Dr. Lebovics has authored numerous articles and book chapters and delivered many invited lectures.
 Medical students and residents have recognized his commitment to teaching through Excellence in Teaching Awards.

 Dr. Lebovics' clinical expertise and research have made significant contributions in the fields of gastrointestinal and liver disease.
 His special interests include advanced therapeutic endoscopy, biliary and pancreatic endoscopy, hepatitis B and C virus infection, non-alcoholic fatty liver disease, chronic liver diseases, and inflammatory bowel disease.